 Portugal has a vast network of prestigious private schools and state-run Universities scattered across the country (including Madeira), to which those residing in Madeira can apply.

-The Portuguese labor force is also known for its language skills, being ranked 7th in in World by the IMD World talent report).
+The Portuguese labour force is also known for its language skills, being ranked 7th in World by the IMD World talent report).

 Holding Companies in Portugal